Caleb-Shepard/Scripts/README.md

 your clone, and move the scripts into your ~/Scripts directory

 ### Prerequisites
-You should have Python3, sh, and a C compiler on your system xmodmap is needed for ctrl_alt_esc_swap.xmod
+You should have Python3, sh, and a C compiler on your system;
+xmodmap is needed for ctrl_alt_esc_swap.xmod
 ```
 sudo apt-get install xmodmap